 What do you most value in your friends?

-Which trait do you find most uncomfortable in yourself?
+Which trait do you most deplore in yourself?
 In others?

 Lack of patience.
 As my mom always said: “Patience is a virtue.”
 I wish I had more of it.